-The theme of Money Week 2019 is "Now We're Talking" - focusing on the importance of talking about money.
-It's not something Kiwis are good at, in fact research released by the Commission for Financial Capability shows more than half of couples don't even talk about how much they earn!
+Money Week this year focuses on the importance of talking about money.
+It’s not something Kiwis are good at, in fact research released by the Commission for Financial Capability shows more than half of couples don’t even talk about how much they earn!

 They’re also much more likely to talk about regular bills than they are about their debts, and even among couples approaching retirement, just over half of them actually talk about it.